rvalim/mlk-udc-cloud-lesson4/README.md

  - Docker hub credentials configured and set
  - EKS client API

+To develop the application you will need a couple more things like NodeJS, but the focus here is how to deploy the solution.

 ## Container image publish

 We have a Continuous Integration system running under TravisCI, and this is responsible for building and publishing the image on the docker hub.